ben5049/switch-v4-hardware/README.md

 - Port 3 is also able to output 1.1A and uses a custom multidrop PoDL implementation.
 Detection is done by powering the bus at 6.5V, then each device on the bus draws 1mA for every 1W of power they want.
 Then the full supply is enabled.

 An [STM32H503KBU6](https://www.st.com/resource/en/datasheet/stm32h503eb.pdf) is used as a secondary processor to control the PoDL operations.
-It talks to the primary processer via UART through an optocoupler.
+It talks to the primary processor via UART through an optocoupler.
 This means the data and power circuits are galvanically isolated.

 ## Test Rig